cameton/latex_resources/README.md

-# mydocs
+# latex_resources
-A collection of random notes, documents, and package/class files.
+Various .sty and .cls files that I use for my documents.